In This Review..

 Let’s take a look at the benefits of the Wells Fargo Propel American Express card and see if it’s the right one for your wallet or not.

 Wells Fargo Propel American Express Card offers two sign-up bonuses.
-You’ll earn the points after you spend $1,000 in the first 3 months you get 20,000 points.
+You'll earn the points after you spend $1000 on your new card within the first 3 months you get 20,000 points.

 This bonus is the equivalent of $200 cash back, travel rewards, or gift cards.